techbelle/the-little-mongodb-book/en/mongodb.markdown

 Aside from the `_id` field, you cannot mix and match inclusion and exclusion.
 If you think about it, that actually makes sense.
 You either want to select or exclude one or more fields explicitly.

-## Ordering ##
+## Cursors ##
 A few times now I've mentioned that `find` returns a cursor whose execution is delayed until needed.
 However, what you've no doubt observed from the shell is that `find` executes immediately.
-This is a behavior of the shell only.
-We can observe the true behavior of `cursors` by looking at one of the methods we can chain to `find`.
+This is a behavior of the shell only which automatically iterates over the cursor and returns documents.
+In drivers, you would have to use `getNext()` method to fetch documents from the cursor yourself.

+## Ordering ##
+ We can chain various methods to the cursor returned from `find`.
 The first that we'll look at is `sort`.
 We specify the fields we want to sort on as a JSON document, using 1 for ascending and -1 for descending.
 For example:

 	//heaviest unicorns first
 	db.unicorns.find().sort({weight: -1})